dcacciarelli/my-causality-book/_sources/intro.md

-# Applied Causal Inference: Techniques and Applications in Electricity Markets
+# Data Science for Electricity Markets: Causality, Interpretability, and Experimental Methods

 Welcome to "Applied Causal Inference: Techniques and Applications in Electricity Markets", a work-in-progress book designed to provide comprehensive tutorials on causal inference methodologies.
 This book explains key concepts in this rapidly growing research area and showcases potential applications within electricity markets.